monicagokul1812/Driver-drowsiness-MP_5/README.md

 # Driver-drowsiness-MP_5

+PROJECT TITLE : Driver Drowsiness Detection using Eye Closure and Yawning Analysis with Deep Learning.

-This project develops an AI-based system that detects driver fatigue using deep learning and image analysis.
+*This project develops an AI-based system that detects driver fatigue using deep learning and image analysis*.

 Introduction